 - Add in walnuts and raisins, if desired.
 Stir until well blended.

 - Fill large loaf pans with 3 cups of batterFill mini loaf pans with 1 cup of batterFill muffins with 2 tablespoons of batter

-- Bake large loaves for 1 hour, 15 minutes.
+- Bake the large loaves for 1 hour, 15 minutes.
 Bake mini loaves for 45 minutes.
 Bake muffins for 25 minutes.

 - Test loaves with a wooden toothpick by inserting toothpick into the middle of each loaf, and make sure the toothpick is clean when removed.
 If not, add additional baking time, checking every few minutes until done, and toothpick is clean.

 I love exploring family recipes – just like this one.
 They are always full of story and amazing flavors.
 Can’t wait to give this one a try!

 This recipe was so easy and delicious.
 I will definitely be making it again.

 This is the perfect breakfast any time of year, but especially over the Holidays!

 This pumpkin nut bread and batter sounds wonderful.
 Super excited to make it this weekend.

 This recipe is good and easy.
 And it is perfect for those without an electric mixer too.
 Just a mixing bowl and spatula and all is good. 🙂